 We should be standing up to protect the lives of children in law.
 We should be working in our voting, in our legislative process, to protect the lives of children.

 We also need to be working within our congregations to teach and remind ourselves that there is no such thing as a wasted human life.
 There is no person who is less than a person.
 Everyone, including the unborn, is created in the image of God and therefore, bears all of the rights of life and of liberty.

 Let’s stand up for the unborn.
 Let’s stand up for women who are being harmed and hurt by the abortion industry and by predatory men who pressure them into abortions.

 Let’s speak to those of you who have had abortions in order to say that, although this is an awful and unspeakable sin against God, the blood of Christ cleanses from all sin every conscience that cries out to Him in repentance and faith.

-.
-Consider supporting organizations that offer smart, compassionate efforts to educate the public on the issue of abortion, such as the Ethics & Religious Liberty Commission
+Support education efforts.
+Consider supporting organizations that offer smart, compassionate efforts to educate the public on the issue of abortion, such as the Ethics & Religious Liberty Commission.